 Shrimp saganaki is similar as it is also baked and served in a skillet but it has a few additional ingredients.
-This recipe uses large prawns, aka shrimp, which are cooked in a rich and often spicy tomato sauce, topped with ouzo, set on fire, and then finished with a heavy sprinkling of feta cheese.

 The Greek part comes from the feta and ouzo!
 Ouzo is a Greek spirit that is sipped straight up.
 But in this dish, it adds a nice sweet flavor and is completely optional.

 Saganaki dishes are served with plenty of bread, preferably pita bread, for dipping and sopping up those delicious juices!